This chocolate chip loaf cake recipe is for anyone who’s a fan of both pound cake and chocolate chips. And who isn’t?

 This loaf cake recipe was created for the reddit 52 weeks of baking (Week 41: Pantry Challenge).
 I’m always ready to bake a chocolate chip pound cake.
 You can be sure to find butter, sugar, eggs, flour, and chocolate chips in my house.
 I might have cheated a bit with that orange zest.

 The pound cake is one of the oldest classic cakes.
 It’s called a pound cake because the recipe should have a pound of butter, a pound of sugar, a pound of eggs, and a pound of flour.
-You’ll find a half-pound of each in the case of this chocolate chip loaf cake.
+You’ll find a half-pound of each in the case of this chocolate chip loaf cake and my coffee and walnut pound cake.
 It’s the easiest baking ratio to remember.

 Butter and line just the bottom of the pan with parchment for easier release (Panel #1 below).